mkallipo/affiliation-matching/README.md

 ## Description of the algorithm -- examples

-__Goal__: Recognize openAIRE's organizations inside the Crossref's data and match to each DOI the corresponding ROR ids.
+### Goal: Recognize openAIRE's organizations inside the Crossref's data and match to each DOI the corresponding ROR ids.

 __Input__: A JSON file from Crossref's data.
 Here is an example of the part where the affiliations and DOI information is found.
 > `'author': [{'given': 'Orlando',